Skip to main content

 Recently, I have seen some ATSs providing you the ability to create a feedback form at the end of an application especially aimed at assessing accessibility.

-Diversity of pipeline
+9. Diversity of pipeline

-This is essential to keep in mind.
 While I do not advocate box-ticking, or having a minimum number of candidates from the X category, it’s important to keep track of the number of candidates from diverse backgrounds for your industry or area applying.

 If you don’t have any in the pipeline, how can you encourage wider representation of your community?
 If you do have an accurate representation, what did you do to encourage this so you can keep it up and develop it further?

-Recruiter effectiveness metrics—screens, outreach
+10. Recruiter effectiveness metrics: Screens and outreach

 It’s difficult to say how many recruiter calls or outreach messages are appropriate as every situation is different, but it’s good to set some expectations.